toadslick/traplovers-karaoke/README.md

 - edit or delete room
 - send `PLAY`, `PAUSE`, and `NEXT_SONG` commands from other device
   - maybe possible with Firestore collection listener?
+- Only one computer can do TV view
 - indeterminate loading spinner
 - how to organize styles: `styled-components` or `emotion` libraries?
 - set secrets via URL query params